CaDragon1/startup/README.md

     - Google Calendar: POST, GET, DELETE
     - User Profile: GET, PUT, DELETE
 - DB/Login - We should be using MongoDB or something similar to store users, tasks, and notebook data securely in a database.
 Login required for functionality.
 - WebSocket - Connects to Google Calendar using Google's API to retrieve tasks and create tasks.
 Displays user's calendar on the home page.
+Updates statistics when user completes a task.

 ## Additional